TravelTimN/simon-game/README.md

 Next, there are a series of steps to take in order to proceed with local deployment:

+Either:
-- Clone this GitHub repository by either clicking the green "*Clone or download*" button above (this will download the project as a zip-file, *remember to unzip it first*), or by entering the following command into the Git CLI terminal:
+- Clone this GitHub repository by either clicking the green "*Clone or download*" button above (this will download the project as a zip-file, *remember to unzip it first*)

+Or:
+- by entering the following command into the Git CLI terminal:
     - `git clone https://github.com/TravelTimN/simon-game.git`
     - [Troubleshooting for **git cloning**](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)